revaturelabs/interviewquestions/Java/OOP/NestedClasses.md

 <details><summary><b>Show Answer</b></summary>

->The code gets executed successfully, the anonymous inner class executes all the methods of the interface and the method printShape() is a new method created in anonymous class.
-Since anonymous inner class is a class it can implement its own methods.
+>The code gets executed successfully, the anonymous inner class executes all the methods of the interface and the method `printShape()` is a new method created in the anonymous class.
+Since the anonymous inner class is a class it can implement its own methods.

 </details>